 2. Send from your own email domain

 If you choose to use your own domain for the sender email, Trustpilot will send out the invitation on behalf of your email address.
-In order to ensure the invitation will be delivered successfully, you need to update your SPF record to allow Trustpilot to send emails on behalf of your domain.
+In order to ensure the invitation will be delivered successfully, you need to add the phrase include:trustpilotservice.com to your SPF record.
+This will allow Trustpilot to send emails on behalf of your domain.

 An SPF record acts as a gatekeeper and it shows the recipient's mail server which third party domains are allowed to send emails on behalf of your domain.